Aaron98990/ways-of-the-game/mobbing.md

 ## 3/23/2024 SJ 2 vs SEA 0 69:28 - 5 players from SJ (top left player was a peacemeker) - one player cautioned

 SEA player is pushed in the penalty area by a defender after heading the ball backwards and outside the penalty area to a team-mate.
-The referee immediatly calls a penalty kick.
+The referee immediately calls a penalty kick.

 While I agree that no penalty should of been called and that VAR should of intervened as this was a clear and obvious error, this behavior can't be accepted.
 ![image](media/2024-03-23-SJ-SEA-1.png)